AnotherPillow/skyblock-extras/README.md

 - Thread title as browser title - makes the tab title more respectful of what you're doing.
 - Remove the shop tab - self explanatory.
 - Strike through banned users' names - also self explanatory.
-- Better new style theme - An edit of the 2023/New theme that I personally prefer (also shows your inbox, details and alerts which aren't present by default).
 - Skyblock.onl integration - adds a button to copy peoples' fancy <https://skyblock.onl/@Noobcrew> link on their profiles.
 - Show actual date on threads on the front page - instead of showing "Today at 12:34" or "Yesterday at 56:78", it'll show "56:78 12/34/56"
 - Fix bedrock players' images - makes bedrock players be steves instead of broken on the user list area.